All Le'Esscience products are blended by hand - they are made from 100% pure essential oils & plant based carrier oils.

 Essential Oils should NOT be Ingested Orally

-It is recommended that essential oils are not ingested at all unless it is done so under the guidance of a qualified medical practitioner.
+Do not ingest essential oils unless advised to do so by a practitioner who is qualified/licensed to prescribe essential oils in this way.
+Taking essential oils orally engages many areas of risk that other modes do not.
+Do not take essential oils either undiluted or in water, as there is a risk of mouth/stomach irritation.
 For example, Lemon essential oil has therapeutic values, but it is also great when used as a household disinfectant in a soapy solution of water as it helps dissolve grease and grime.
 As such, orally taking Lemon essential oil poses a severe risk of irritating or damaging the mouth or stomach lining, long term (4 weeks plus) essential oils can affect the gallbladder, liver & kidneys.
 All the positive benefits of essential oils can be gained without needing to ingest them as outlined in the points above.

 General Safe Use Recommendations

 It needs to be kept in mind that persons current state of health also needs to be taken into account before using an essential oil for the first time.
 If they are pregnant, have epilepsy, asthma or an existing skin condition then it would be advisable to consult with a trained medical professional or qualified aromatherapist before using pure essential oils.
 Also, some essential oils can be particularly strong and more likely to elicit a negative reaction than others, for example, lemongrass, clove, thyme or cinnamon bark.

 References: Tisserand, R & Young, R. (2014).
 Essential Oil Safety: A Guide for Health Care Professionals.
 Churchhill Livingstone (Elsevier).
+Mark Webb, Aromamedix Pty Ltd.

 These oils may irritate the skin when used in baths.
 Use in small amounts only (2 or 3 drops) and dilute in a carrier oil before adding to the water.
 Do not use at all if you have sensitive skin or are susceptible to allergic reactions.